 During the 2nd AHWG meeting, BEUC and EEB suggested the inclusion of limits for HCl and CO and the lowering of HF limits.
 It should be highlighted that in the BAT document , values for HCl and CO are not present and in the BREF only the value for HCl is reported.
-Furthermore, the LCA analysis prepared by LCE for the first criteria development and now updated shows as the parameter "HCl emission" is not so relevant for the production process of the HC products.
+Furthermore, the LCA analysis prepared by LCE for the first criteria development and now updated shows as the parameter "HCl emission" is not so relevant for the production process of the HC products: they are due most of all to the use of glazes and not to the raw materials used.
 With regard to this issue, the following table (Table 2.6) provides the primary emissions to air data relative to the production of 1 kg of glazes.
 It must be pointed out that the glaze represents a minimal part of a tile, i.e. about the 1% in weight.